 The latest years in innovation research have emphasised the role of ecosystems as platforms for new business opportunities.
-In management literature, ecosystems may be seen as a now concept on a continuum of networked economies – ecosystems are complex networks in which buyers and suppliers interact in various operations and levels, not only making commercial transactions.
-Ecosystems also provide opportunities for start-ups.
+In management literature, ecosystems may be seen as a new concept on a continuum of networked economies – ecosystems are complex networks in which buyers and suppliers interact in various operations and levels, not only making commercial transactions.
+Ecosystem economy also provides opportunities for start-ups.
 McKinsey&Company recently published an excellent article on how to make the most of the ecosystem economy.
 The article points out some important findings I’d like to elaborate a bit further.

-Firstly, business relationships in ecosystems (and ecosystems themselves) evolve so quickly that traditional management approaches and methods no longer fit for purpose.
+Firstly, business relationships in the ecosystem economy (and ecosystems themselves) evolve so quickly that traditional management approaches and methods no longer fit for purpose.
 Therefore leading companies actively seek to find new ways to manage partners and transactions, the article states.
 I completely agree.
-In a rapidly changing business environment real-time information and transparency in business relationships can create significant competitive advantage for the entire ecosystem.
-Novel management methods based on facts easily outperforms traditional ones, where information is not only scattered but also out of date.
+In a rapidly changing business environment, real-time information and transparency in business relationships can create a significant competitive advantage for the entire ecosystem.
+Novel management methods based on facts easily outperform traditional ones, where information is not only scattered but also out of date.

-Manufacturing industry has been in the forefront of building and managing complex supply chains.
-The customers and suppliers are linked with several business processes e.g. orders, order confirmations, claims, engineering changes, continuous improvement and innovations.
-McKinsey&Company have succeeded in describing management in ecosystems economy, yet they could have discussed the requirements for digital supply chain in more detail.
+The manufacturing industry has been at the forefront of building and managing complex supply chains.
+The customers and suppliers are linked with several business processes e.g. orders, order confirmations, claims, engineering changes, continuous improvement, and innovations.
+McKinsey&Company have succeeded in describing management in ecosystems economy, yet they could have discussed the requirements for the digital supply chain in more detail.

 Therefore, I dare to look around and find the missing link in the ecosystem economy.